Skip to main content

 s.connect((TCP_IP, TCP_PORT))

-# Read the value of the scaler
+# Read the value of the scaler's gain

 s.send(b'get_value,Scaler1.currentGain\n')